If you are here, it only means one thing. You are curious to know: how does a jack plate on a boat work?

 It performs three main functions:

-- Provides a setback to ensure a distance on the outboard from the transom to allow the propeller to run in rather less-turbulent water.
+- It provides a setback to ensure a distance on the outboard from the transom to allow the propeller to run in less turbulent water.

 - Moves the outboard up and down to optimize the performance, thus allowing the boat to venture into shallower water.